pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.markdown

 ```

 {% endraw %}

+If we're returning a vector (column or row) by value we also need to make it obvious to the caller that modifying this type will not change the underlying matrix (this can be a gotcha and is one reason to prefer the array based approach).

 In the example above we used an array in the vector type to make traversal simpler.
 Most libraries use a `union` to allow access through `float x, y, z;` as well as via an array.
 This is possible in C however it's not _technially_ allowed in C++ (see [this Stack Overflow post](https://stackoverflow.com/a/11996970/1947066) for more details).
 A different solution is to simply write accessor member functions (something like `get_x(), set_x(...)` etc...) or provide operator overloads for the `[]` operator on your type.
 A safe technique to provide array access to data members does exist (I first learned about this technique [here](https://www.gamedev.net/forums/topic/328530-c-union-question/3126294/?page=1) on GameDev.net and wrote a little more about it [here](https://github.com/pr0g/as#specializations) in a math library I implemented) but it is a little complicated to get your head around initially.